Online growth driving a US$ 2.9 tn digital advertising industry

 pixabay_digital advertising_tpciImage Source: Pixabay

-Global advertising spending is set to skyrocket from US$ 520 billion in 2022 to nearly US$ 2.9 trillion by 2040, with digital advertising growing even faster than the global economy, according to a McKinsey report.
-As businesses increasingly turn to digital platforms to reach consumers and technology improves ad targeting and efficiency, digital advertising is becoming the driving force behind media, commerce, and consumer engagement.
+Global advertising spending is set to surge from US$ 520 billion in 2022 to nearly US$ 2.9 trillion by 2040, with digital advertising expanding at a pace outstripping global economic growth, according to a McKinsey report.
+As brands increasingly invest in digital platforms and technological advancements refine ad targeting and engagement strategies, digital advertising continues to dominate media, commerce, and consumer interactions.

-India’s advertising market is growing even faster, with a 9.4% CAGR1.4 times the global average, according to a PwC report.
-Digital advertising is leading this growth, with internet advertising projected to rise at 15.6% CAGR.
-After a 26% jump in 2023, internet advertising is expected to maintain strong double-digit growth, reaching 12.2% by 2028.
+India’s advertising industry is growing even faster, with a 9.4% CAGR—1.4 times the global average, as per a PwC report.
+Digital advertising is at the forefront, with internet ad spending projected to rise at 15.6% CAGR.
+After a 26% jump in 2023, this segment is expected to sustain double-digit growth, reaching 12.2% by 2028.
+This aligns with global trends, where digital advertising accounted for 65% of total ad spend in 2022 and is expected to reach 80–90% by 2040.

 Key Drivers of Growth